How Do I Set Up Circle?

 Pairing Circle with your router

-- Place Circle near your router and plug it in.
+- Place the Circle device near your router and plug it in.

 Unlike extenders (or routers themselves), Circle doesn't talk directly to the devices in your home.
 Rather, Circle works by communicating directly with your router.
 To ensure that Circle is able to secure and maintain a strong connection on your network, place it in the same room as your router within about 5 feet (but not directly on top of the router), and then plug the unit into power.

-Note: During the initial pairing of Circle to your Wi-Fi, we recommend not using the Ethernet cable to connect Circle to your router.
+Note: During the initial pairing of the Circle device to your Wi-Fi, we recommend not using the Ethernet cable to connect Circle to your router.

 - Begin Setup.

-Ensure that the device you have downloaded the Circle Home app onto is connected to your home Wi-Fi, then launch the Circle Home app and tap Begin.
+Ensure that the device you have downloaded the Circle app onto is connected to your home Wi-Fi, then launch the Circle app and tap Get Started.

-Allow Circle to check for firmware updates, then plug Circle into power using the USB cable and power adapter that came in the packaging.
+Allow the Circle app to check for updates, then plug your Circle device into power using the USB cable and power adapter that came in the packaging.

 - Tell Circle your Wi-Fi network & password.

-Note: If the list of Wi-Fi networks does not fill in, close your app and try beginning setup again.
+Note: If the list of Wi-Fi networks does not fill in, close the Circle app and try beginning setup again.
 Android users may need to turn off their mobile data and then try again.

 - Connect back to your home Wi-Fi.

-Once your Circle has paired to your home Wi-Fi, you will receive a confirmation in the Circle Home app.
-At this point, go back to your Wi-Fi settings in the device you're using to setup Circle, and reconnect to your Home Wi-Fi.
+Once your Circle device has paired to your home Wi-Fi, you will receive a confirmation in the Circle app.
+At this point, go back to your Wi-Fi settings in the device you're using to set up the Circle device, and reconnect to your Home Wi-Fi.
 After this, return to the Circle app.

-Note: After pairing, the Circle hotspot will disappear.
-This helps prevent accidental connection to the Circle hotspot.
+Note: After pairing, the Circle device hotspot will disappear.
+This helps prevent accidental connection after pairing has finished.

 Check out these additional support resources: